State Department expels two Cuban diplomats in the midst of UN General Assembly, restricts travel of remaining Cuban mission to Manhattan

 HOUSE PASSES TEMPORARY SPENDING BILL MEANT TO AVOID GOVERNMENT SHUTDOWN

 The Cubans were found to be running spy operations on American soil.
-“The Department of State today notified the Cuban Ministry of Foreign Affairs that the United States requires the imminent departure of two members of Cuba’s Permanent Mission to the United Nations for abusing their privileges of residence.
-This is due to their attempts to conduct influence operations against the United States.”
+“The Department of State today notified the Cuban Ministry of Foreign Affairs that the United States requires the imminent departure of two members of Cuba’s Permanent Mission to the United Nations for abusing their privileges of residence."
 Ortagus said.

+"The Cuban government has targeted the United States by sending personnel under diplomatic cover to engage in influence activities that are prejudicial to U.S. national security," another State Department official told Fox News.
+The department will continue to investigate whether other Cuban personnel are using their positions at the U.N. to interfere with the U.S. or its allies.

 IRAN WARNS OF 'ALL-OUT WAR' IF US RETALIATES IN WAKE OF SAUDI OIL BOMBINGS